 1. Nosferatu (1922)

-You can’t mention vampire movies without recognising where they all began.
-In today’s cinematic climate of CGI that cost the same as the GDP of a small Caribbean island, Nosferatu may not hold up all that well.
-It may actually make you titter at how dated it is.
+You can’t mention the best vampire movies without recognising where they all began.
+In today’s cinematic climate of CGI that costs the same as the GDP of a small Caribbean island, Nosferatu may not hold up all that well.
+It might actually make you titter at how dated it is.

 2. Thirst (2009)

 Director: Park Chan-wook

 Released at the perfect time to act as an antidote to Twilight, Thirst is a bloody masterpiece from the mind behind Oldboy.
 Park Chan-wook knows how to frame a scene unlike anyone else working today, which is evidenced by Thirst looking like a moving oil painting.

 Just as big on style as it is gore, Thirst is the tale of two new vampires who fall down the rabbithole of vampirism and away from their human values.
 It’s a love story, but it’s also a parable of religion and how low people will sink when they have power that corrupts them.
 One of the best vampire movies and also one of the most underrated.